jmc-88/tint3/doc/tint3rc.5.md

 :   Height, in pixel, of the panel in its hidden state.
     This entry has a lower bound of **1**.

+# FORMAT OF VALUES

+## &lt;boolean>

+Numerical value. **0** means **false**, **1** means **true**.

+## &lt;color>

+RGBA color value.
+It's specified as a CSS-like hex color string, followed by an integer representing the opacity.
+As an example:

+    background_color = #ff0000 25

+creates a red background with 25% opacity.
+A short hex value is also accepted.
+As an example:

+    background_color = #f00 25

+is identical to the previous example.

+## &lt;mouse_action>

+String indicating the action to perform for the given mouse event.
+It can be one of the following:

+- *none* does nothing (default).
+- *close* closes the focused window.
+- *toggle* toggles the active state on the focused window.
+- *iconify* iconifies the focused window.
+- *shade* toggles the shaded state on the focused window.
+- *toggle_iconify* toggles the iconified state of the focused window.
+- *maximize_restore* maximizes or restores the focused window.
+- *desktop_left* moves the window to the desktop to the left.
+- *desktop_right* moves the window to the desktop to the right.
+- *next_task* activates the next window.
+- *prev_task* activates the previous window.

 # SEE ALSO